groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/annotation-management/annotate-pdfs-groupdocs-annotation-java/_index.md

 annotator.add(areaAnnotation);
 ```

-**Understanding Color Values**: The `setBackgroundColor` method uses ARGB format.
-Here are some common values:
+**Understanding color values:** The `setBackgroundColor` method expects an ARGB integer.
+Common values are:
-- `65535` – Light blue
+- `65535` – light blue
-- `16711680` – Red
+- `16711680` – red
-- `65280` – Green
+- `65280` – green
-- `255` – Blue
+- `255` – blue
-- `16776960` – Yellow
+- `16776960` – yellow

-### Saving Your Annotated Document
+### Saving your annotated document

-Always remember to save and clean up properly:
+After creating and configuring annotations, you must persist the changes.
+The `save` method writes the updated PDF to disk and releases all resources.

 ```java
 annotator.save(outputPath);
 annotator.dispose(); // Critical for resource management
 ```

-## Updating Existing Annotations – The Smart Way
+## Updating existing annotations – the smart way

-Real applications need to update annotations, not just create them.
-Here's how to handle updates efficiently.
+Real‑world applications need to edit, not just create, annotations.
+Below you’ll see how to locate an existing annotation by its ID and modify its properties.

-### Loading Previously Annotated Documents
+### Loading previously annotated documents

-When working with documents that already contain annotations, you might need specific load options:
+`LoadOptions` lets you specify how the source file should be opened—useful for password‑protected PDFs or for loading only annotation data without rendering the full document.

 ```java
 import com.groupdocs.annotation.Annotator;